-Temperature can be used for display, control or compensation.
+Temperature can be used for monitoring, control and/or compensation.

 The 4-20mA input can be connected to an active or passive loop.
 This input is isolated from the motherboard.

 Any 4-20mA input is acceptable; however, there is no square root operation for older flow meters as found in some boiler rooms.
 (We have never provided this service.)